The Importance of E-Commerce Personalization in B2C Marketing

 CMSWire summed it up well: personalization is where data and content intersect.

-Consumers have an expectation in 2021 for hyper-personalized brand interactions.
+Consumers have an expectation for hyper-personalized brand interactions.
 If your company is unable to provide those interactions, and provide them with content that resonates, you are falling behind in our new digital-first world.

 While personalization might be a buzzword these days, that doesn't mean it's not valuable to your business.